cabo/ace-aif/draft-ietf-ace-aif.md

 --- abstract

+[^intro1-]

-Constrained Devices as they are used in the "Internet of Things" need security.
+[^intro1-]: Constrained Devices as they are used in the "Internet of Things" need
+    security.
-One important element of this security is that devices in the Internet of Things need to be able to decide which operations requested of them should be considered authorized, need to ascertain that the authorization to request the operation does apply to the actual requester, and need to ascertain that other devices they place requests on are the ones they intended.
+    One important element of this security is that devices in the Internet of Things need to be able to decide which operations requested of them should be considered authorized, need to ascertain that the authorization to request the operation does apply to the actual requester as authenticated,
+    and need to ascertain that other devices they make requests of are the ones they intended.

 To transfer detailed authorization information from an authorization manager (such as an ACE-OAuth Authorization Server) to a device, a compact representation format is needed.
+[^intro2-]

-This document provides a suggestion for such a format, the Authorization Information Format (AIF).
+[^intro2-]: This document defines such a format, the
+    Authorization Information Format (AIF).
-AIF is defined both as a general structure that can be used for many different applications and as a specific refinement that describes REST resources (potentially dynamically created) and the permissions on them.
+    AIF is defined both as a general structure that can be used for many different applications and
+    as a specific instantiation tailored to REST resources and the permissions on them, including some provision for dynamically created resources.

 --- middle

 Introduction
 ============

-Constrained Devices as they are used in the "Internet of Things" need security.
-One important element of this security is that devices in the Internet of Things need to be able to decide which operations requested of them should be considered authorized, need to ascertain that the authorization to request the operation does apply to the actual requester, and need to ascertain that other devices they place requests on are the ones they intended.
+[^intro1-]

 To transfer detailed authorization information from an authorization manager (such as an ACE-OAuth Authorization Server {{-ace-oauth}}) to a device, a compact representation format is needed.
-This document provides a suggestion for such a format, the Authorization Information Format (AIF).
-AIF is defined both as a general structure that can be used for many different applications and as a specific refinement that describes REST resources (potentially dynamically created) and the permissions on them.
+[^intro2-]

 Terminology
 -----------